openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 | `ota-state`           | Number                    | R          | Over-the-air current state                   |    X     |
 | `ota-progress`        | Number                    | R          | Over-the-air current progress                |    X     |
 | `json`                | String                    | R          | JSON structure and updates of this device    |    X     |

+Smart plug provides `energy-total` measuring energy consumption over lifetime and `energy-reset` measuring energy consumption from `reset-date` till now.
+Channel `reset-date` is writable and will set the date time to the timestamp of command execution.
+Past and future timestamps are not possible and will be ignored.

 See [sartup mappings](#startup-channel-mappings) for device startup behavior.
 See [OTA channel mappings](#ota-mappings) for over the air updates.